 If you have recently been injured in an accident caused by a truck or commercial vehicle, you need to call a Columbia truck accident lawyer as soon as possible.
 Medical bills, lost wages, physical therapy, hospital fees, and your own pain and suffering don’t wait.
 You shouldn’t have to deal with them alone, and if you are the victim of an accident with an 18-wheeler, you may have the opportunity for financial compensation.
 A trucking company may try to undercut you and silence you with low settlements, but having an attorney represent you is statistically proven to raise the probability of receiving compensation.

-When you hire an accident attorney, you are taking the biggest step towards getting the financial compensation you deserve.
+When you hire an accident attorney, you are taking the biggest step toward getting the financial compensation you deserve.
 It is the attorney’s job to make the legal process as streamlined as possible.
 We’ll take care of the paperwork, the insurance company, and all the legal negotiations.
 With an attorney working for you, you may regain your peace of mind much earlier than expected.

 - Drunk Driving: Nobody should ever drink and drive, especially if they are behind the wheel of a large commercial vehicle.
-Being severely injured because of the irresponsible actions of others is awful and those at fault should be held accountable.
+Being severely injured because of the irresponsible actions of others is awful, and those at fault should be held accountable.

 - Mechanical Defect / Malfunction: Large commercial vehicles need to be properly maintained so that they aren’t a threat to other drivers on the road.
 When trucking companies neglect maintenance, serious accidents can occur.